llvm/llvm-iwg/discourse_migration/userguide.md

 # [draft] User guide for the (potential) migration of the mailing lists

 This document is intended to help LLVM users to migrate from the mailing lists to Discourse.
-Discourse two basic ways for interaction: Via the [web UI](https://llvm.discourse.group/) and via emails.
+Discourse has two basic ways for interaction: Via the [web UI](https://llvm.discourse.group/) and via emails.

 ## Setting up your account